Summer vacations take backseat for some financial advisers

-NEW YORK, June 21(Reuters) - In the summer Mark Martiak usually spends four days a week at his home office in his Southampton, New York beach house.

 But not this year.
-Martiak, a senior wealth strategist at Premier Financial Advisers, says he isn’t sure if he will leave hi s Ma nhattan office.
+Martiak, a senior wealth strategist at Premier Financial Advisers, says he isn’t sure if he will leave is Manhattan office.

 “I don’t feel comfortable leaving the office with everything going on,” he said.
 Martiak, whose firm has $300 million in assets under management, this week also cut a 10-day trip to Europe with his family to four nights.